cop4331-group-14/COP4331-Project/project_markdown_files/architecture.md

 * Inputs include keys and mouse movements to control the player and navigate menus

 ## Error Processing
+* Handled by Unreal Engine 4

 ## Fault Tolerance
+* Handled by Unreal Engine 4

 ## Architectural Feasibility
+* Estimated what functionality could be built in the given time, making adjustments based on progress

 ## Overengineering
+* Making judgments based on feasibility of what functionality should be built and what may be unnecessary

 ## Build-vs-Buy Decisions
 * Unreal Engine 4 will be used along with Visual Studio as these programs work together effortlessly, according to UE4 design.
 UE4 provides much functionality that would be too time-consuming to code from scratch.

 ## Reuse
+* Modular file structure

 ## Change Strategy
+* Using Github for version control